 To Wrap Up

 Tech burnout is a common problem in the IT industry since they rely heavily on professional technology development facing difficult situations sometimes.
-Hence, tech companies need to be more aware of this issue and find ways and strategies to beat it since the consequences can lead to low productivity, absenteeism, and resignations.
+Hence, tech companies need to be more aware of this issue and find ways and strategies to overcome burnout, since the consequences can lead to low productivity, absenteeism, and resignations.

 And remember to be on the lookout for a company that looks after your well-being to avoid technology burnout.